DanTheServerMan/ansible/linux/roles/docker-compose-pihole/README.md

 Role Variables
 --------------

+Below, I will use a two different ways to define variables (in the playbook, in a vars_files).
+You can use group_vars or another method based on your needs.
+I am just providing a working example.

 The variable configuration will configure the following directory structure.
 You can change the variables below to fit your use case.

 ```
 docker/